Eileen Daly: Modelling career

 Daly lived with video director Tim Pope, who directed promotions for bands including; Siouxsie and the Banshees and The Cure.
-She was friends with Marc Almond, appearing in several music videos for the British synthpop duo Soft Cell, including their hit single Tainted Love.
+She is friends with Marc Almond, appearing in several music videos for the British synthpop duo Soft Cell, including as the female lead their hit singles, Say Hello, Wave Goodbye and Tainted Love.
 Pope's videos for the band appeared on the video album; Soft Cell's Non-Stop Exotic Video Show, a companion release to their debut album, Non-Stop Erotic Cabaret.
-She also worked as a stripper.
+She also appeared in music videos for Cathedral and Pulp.
+Daly also worked as a stripper.

-She continued to work as a fetish and glamour model throughout the 1980s, posing nude for Penthouse magazine in 1984. in 1991, she starred in Linzi Drew's, Striptacular video.
-In 1996, Daly was the face for First Choice Holidays, appearing in print and television advertisements - The People newspaper reported that Daly was a "blue movie queen" who had starred in "kinky videos, featuring bondage and lesbian sex scenes." they also said the revelations about Daly's post would come as a shock to the bosses of the company.
-Daly also modelled for Toyota.
+In 1996, Daly was the face for First Choice Holidays, appearing in print and television advertisements - The People newspaper outed Daly as a "blue movie queen" who had starred in "kinky videos, featuring bondage and lesbian sex scenes." they also said the revelations about Daly's past would come as a shock to the bosses of the company.
+Daly also modelled in advertisements for the BBC and Toyota.

 Daly was one of the first models for Agent Provocateur's lingerie range.
 She appeared on The Big Breakfast and Kilroy show's promoting and modelling the brand.
-She appeared on the cover of multiple magazines including; Bite Me, Bizzare, Bloodstone, Skin Two, The Chronicles Redeemer, The Dark Side, The Chronicles and Time Out.
+She appeared as the covergirl of magazines; Bite Me, Bizzare, Bloodstone, Skin Two, The Chronicles Redeemer, The Dark Side, The Chronicles and Time Out.
 After her appearance in The Dark Side, she became a regular contributor and columnist, reviewing independent films and interviewing directors.
+She also briefly worked in radio, presenting for Deal Radio in Kent and for FM1FM radio.

 Pornography career

-In 1979, Daly visited an agent in a Soho above a strip club with her mother, shortly after she began appearing in films under the name Eileen Bailey, produced by Color Climax Corporation including; Big Tit Dreamer and Lucky Lesbians, her debut video was with Ben Dover, which coincidentally was also Dover's debut video.
-She revealed while appearing on Big Brother UK she was underaged in the films.
-Between the years of 1985-1994 she sporadically appeared in Playboy TV's show Electric Blue.
-In 1996, she starred in Linzi Drew's Striptacular video.
-In 1999, she appeared in Erotic horror film, Sacred Flesh.
+In 1979, Daly visited an agent in a Soho above a strip club with her mother, shortly after she began appearing in films, under the name Eileen Bailey, produced by Danish pornographic company, Color Climax Corporation including; Big Tit Dreamer and Lucky Lesbians.
+Her debut video was with Ben Dover, which coincidentally was also Dover's debut video.
+She revealed while appearing on Big Brother UK she was underaged in the films, as between the years of 1969 to 1979, Color Climax was responsible for the relatively large-scale of distribution of child pornography.

-In 1984, she posed nude for Penthouse magazine.
-She posed in multiple erotica and fetish magazines under various different names.